IshaanChamoli/IshaanChamoli/README.md

 I'm really excited about the future of technology, especially the role that startups (and <a href="https://www.youtube.com/watch?v=xL1MOOD5Ox8"> anti-startups</a>!) will play in shaping it.
 As part of that future, I can't wait to build for the developing world - to change education and the economy as we know it.<br>

+<i>“The people who are crazy enough to think they can change the world are the ones who do.”</i><br>
+I once spent an hour pacing up and down my room, memorizing that entire speech by Steve Jobs.
+It's so cool!

 <h3>👨🏽‍🎓Here's what I'm currently learning:</h3>
 <ul>
   <li>ML + Deep Learning</li>